-Did you know that online job applications are used as a screening tool for employers?
-Learn what to watch out for, how to answer questions, and techniques for completing online applications.
-Presenter: Eileen Vesey, Chicago Federation of Labor Workers Assistance Committee.
-Learn more about all our services for job seekers.
+Did you know that online applications are run through a tracking system used as a screening tool by employers?
+Learn what to watch out for and how to answer questions, as well as tips and techniques for optimizing your resume for an Applicant Tracking System.
+Presenter: David Preciado, Chicago Federation of Labor Workers Assistance Committee.
+Register now.